sicmutils/sicmutils/README.md

 (env/bootstrap-repl!)
 ```

+See the [demo directory](./demo) for minimal examples of build configurations
+that use the SICMCUtils library.

 Alternatively, visit the [SICMUtils Tutorial on
 Nextjournal](https://nextjournal.com/try/samritchie/sicmutils) to try all of the
 examples below in your browser with no setup required: